 - Your audience – You need to find the right people to listen to you.
 Do the research and locate where they hang out online.
 Find out their interests and FAQs and write a blog post to respond to them.
 Share your link with them.
 When they find you, allow them to become the main characters in your topic.
 Remember, this isn’t about you anymore.

 - The search engines – You need to follow the basic SEO rules to make it easier for the crawlers to understand and evaluate the content value.
 Most content writers use online tools to help them find the right keywords to write about.

 - The posts are published on secured websites.
 According to the recent Google update, website owners must give the users a safe and secured place to learn and entrust their personal information, such as first names, email addresses, or web traffic sources.

-5 Ways to Write High-Quality Content
+5 Ways to Apply the Content Writing Tips

 - Know the 10 traits of effective content.